 9. Endangered Species.

-No activity may be authorized under this PGP which:
+(a) No activity may be authorized under a Minimum impact category of this PGP which:

-- May affect a threatened or endangered species, a proposed species, designated critical habitat, or proposed critical habitat identified under the Federal Endangered Species Act (ESA); - Would result in a "take" of any threatened or endangered species of fish or wildlife; or - Would result in any other violation of Section 9 of the ESA protecting threatened or endangered species of plants.
+i.
+"May affect" a threatened or endangered species, a species proposed for listing as threatened or endangered, or designated or proposed critical habitat (all herein referred to as "listed species or habitat") as identified under the federal Endangered Species Act (ESA) (unless specified in a programmatic agreement with NMFS or USFWS), ii.
+Results in a "take" of any federally-listed threatened or endangered species of fish or wildlife, or iii.
+Results in any other violation of Section 9 of the ESA protecting threatened or endangered species of plants.